 Chinese co-living space rental platform Phoenix Tree Holdings Ltd. (NYSE: DNK), known as Danke, reported rapid growth fueled by acquisitions on Wednesday.

-The Beijing-based company said in a statement that revenues in the fourth quarter reached $305.9 million, up 113% year-over-year.
-Net loss in the three months through December hit $132.3 million, or $2.11 per share, an increase of 65% from the previous year.
+The Beijing-based company said in Wednesday’s statement that its revenue in the fourth quarter reached $305.9 million, up 113% year-over-year.
+Net loss in the three months through December hit $132.3 million, or $2.11 per share, with an increase of 65% from the previous year.

 “We expanded our presence to Suzhou, Wuxi, Xi'an, and Chongqing, for a total footprint of 13 cities, which further demonstrated our ability to duplicate our success across cities,” Jing Gao, the chief executive officer of Danke, said in the statement.